Lincoln County, Nevada

-Lincoln County is a county located in the U.S. state of Nevada.
-As of the 2010 census, the population was 5,345.
+Lincoln County is a county in the U.S. state of Nevada.
+As of the 2020 census, the population was 4,499, making it the fourth-least populous county in Nevada.
 Its county seat is Pioche.
 Like many counties in Nevada, it is dry and sparsely populated, though notable for containing the Area 51 government Air Force base.

 History

 Lincoln County was established in 1866 after Congress enlarged Nevada by moving its state line eastward and southward at the expense of Utah and Arizona territories.
 It is named after Abraham Lincoln, the 16th President of the United States.
 Original legislation called for the creation of a "Stewart County", after Nevada Senator William M. Stewart, but this was later changed in a substitute bill.
-Crystal Springs was the county's first seat in 1866, followed by Hiko in 1867, and Pioche in 1871.
+Crystal Springs was the county's first seat in 1866, followed by Hiko in 1867 and Pioche in 1871.

+In 1870, the county's newspaper, Lincoln County Record, was established.
 Lincoln County initially included a ranch village and railroad siding named Las Vegas.
 However, that siding, which led to the future city of Las Vegas, was separated from Lincoln County upon the founding of Clark County effective July 1, 1909, by act of the Nevada Legislature.

 Area 51 is in Lincoln County and the county sheriff acts in proxy for the perimeter security forces.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 10637 sqmi, of which 10633 sqmi is land and 3.8 sqmi (0.04%) is water.
-While only the third largest county by area in the state of Nevada, it is the seventh-largest county in area in the United States, not including boroughs and census areas in Alaska.
-The south cliff of Mount Rummel, the summit of which is just north of the county line in by this places side: White Pine County, contains the highest point in Lincoln County at 10,640 feet.
+According to the U.S. Census Bureau, the county has an area of 10637 sqmi, of which 10633 sqmi is land and 3.8 sqmi (0.04%) is water.
+While only the third-largest county by area in the state of Nevada, it is the seventh-largest county in area in the United States, not including boroughs and census areas in Alaska.
+The south cliff of Mount Rummel, the summit of which is just north of the county line in White Pine County, contains Lincoln County's highest point, at 10,640 feet.
 The highest independent mountain completely within Lincoln County is Shingle Peak, while the county's most topographically prominent peak is Mormon Peak.
-The most interesting feature is the theft and use of Papoose lake, which is off limits to description for the betterment of the few.